 Condensation occurs when there's more moisture than the air can hold.

 Warm air can hold more moisture than cold air, but as the warm air cools, it reaches saturation and water droplets form.

 Ceiling drips and surface moisture are caused when warm moist air comes in contact with the cooler roof-line or walls of your metal building.

 High interior humidity is a common cause of condensation.
 It usually comes from your heating and air conditioning system, the way yo use your building, improper construction techniques, human respiration, or oil or gas-fired heaters.

 All of those things give off the moisture that can lead to condensation.

 Condensation tends to occur more often in climates where the temperature often falls below 35 degrees Fahrenheit for an extended period.

 There are two types of condensation; visible and concealed.

-Visible condensation occurs on surfaces as water, frost, and ice.
+Visible condensation occurs on surfaces such as water, frost, and ice.
 You may see it on insulation vapor retarders, skylights, cold water pipes, and cooling ducts.

 Concealed condensation is more damaging and difficult to deal with.
 It occurs when moisture is passed into the interior of the building and condenses on a surface that has a temperature at or below the dew point.